United States Foreign Military Financing: Allocation of Foreign Military Financing

-Middle East and North Africa
+Israel, Middle East and North Africa

 Israel is the largest recipient of Title 22 security assistance under the FMF program.
 In 2016, the governments of United States and Israel signed their third ten-year MoU, covering 2019 to 2028, for the United States government to annually provide $3.3 billion in FMF.
 Since 2009, Israel has been provided with $3.4 billion for missile defense, including $1.3 billion for Iron Dome since 2011 and access to purchase other U.S. military equipment, including 50 Lockheed Martin F-35.
 Annual FMF grants represent approximately 16% of the 2021 Israeli defense budget.
 In 2021, the Security Cabinet of Israel allocated $9 billion in future FMF funds to finance the purchase of 12 Sikorsky CH-53K helicopters (with an option to procure six more) and additional F-35 aircraft.
 In August 2022, Boeing Defense, Space & Security and the Israeli government signed a contract for four Boeing KC-46A multirole tanker aircraft and "associated maintenance, logistics, and training" for $927 million.
 Israeli Defense Minister Benny Gantz thanked the Department of Defense for approving the deal, which included an "expedited implementation of U.S. FMF."
+In September 2026 the administration proposed a $2,8 billion arms delivery to the IDF, consisting mostly out of 20,000 Mark 84 bombs, 20,000 BLU-117 bombs and 20,000 I-2000 penetrators via the Foreign Military Financing program.

 Other countries in the Middle East and North Africa were among the other major recipients of FMF funds, including Jordan, Egypt, and Pakistan.
 The United States has provided aid to Jordan since the late 1960s.
 In 2022, the United States provided Jordan with $425 million in State Department Foreign Military Financing funds as part of its bilateral aid program.
 Egypt receives $1.3 billion in annual FMF, accounting for 80 percent of its military procurement budget.
 Since the 1979 Egypt–Israel peace treaty, over $40 billion in FMF funds have been used to acquire more than 1,100 M1A1 Abrams tanks, 224 F-16 fighter aircraft, 10 Boeing AH-64 Apache helicopters, thousands of Humvees, FIM-92 Stinger MANPADS, and AGM-114 Hellfire and Harpoon missiles.
 Pakistan has been one of the largest recipients of US aid in the past, with the US providing the country more than $30 billion in direct aid since 1948.
 In 2018, the Trump administration indefinitely froze all security aid to Pakistan due to its terror record.